fightlesliefigt/SPDIM/README.md

 # SPDIM: Source-Free Unsupervised Conditional and Label Shift Adaptation in EEG

-This repository contains code accompanying the ICLR 2025 submission with the title *SPDIM: Source-Free Unsupervised Conditional and Label Shift Adaptation in EEG*.
+This repository contains code accompanying the ICLR 2025 paper *SPDIM: Source-Free Unsupervised Conditional and Label Shift Adaptation in EEG*.

 ## File list